 Despite its open layout, each seating area feels quite private.
 And I can’t overstate how quiet the entire space was.

-To the side of the terminal is a small cigar lounge.
+To the side of the Lufthansa First Class Terminal is a small cigar lounge.
 Until a few years ago, Lufthansa even provided complimentary cigars!

 Need to get some work done before your flight?
 There are several private desk spaces available, furnished with all the expected business amenities.